• Enterprise Risk Management

 Why Read This

-When your campus faces a crisis such as a scandal, crime, or natural disaster, your K-12 school, college, or university must act quickly to mitigate reputational or financial risk.
+When your campus faces a crisis such as a scandal, crime, accident, or natural disaster, your K-12 school, college, or university must act quickly to mitigate reputational or financial risk.
 United Educators’ (UE’s) claims experience shows that when an institution communicates with relevant audiences in a timely manner and with honesty and compassion, it can emerge from a crisis with public trust, reputation, and financial stability intact.

 Key Takeaways